-On October 11, Kara Walker, whose work depicts the utter depravity of the antebellum South with unflinching clarity, will be in conversation with Ava DuVernay, filmmaker and winner of the 2012 Sundance Best Director Award.
-Two of the most celebrated artists working today use narratives drawn from real life experiences to tell important stories from the perspective of African-American women.
+On October 11, provocative artist Kara Walker was in conversation with Ava DuVernay, filmmaker and winner of the 2012 Sundance Best Director Award.
+Two of the most celebrated artists working today, both use narratives drawn from real life experiences to tell important stories from the perspective of African-American women.
 The recent success of Kara Walker's Sugar Baby installation at the Domino Sugar factory in Brooklyn and Ava DuVernay's much anticipated film Selma are bringing difficult yet vital American histories to a wide-ranging public.
-This dialogue will be an opportunity to hear insights on their art making across the disciplines of visual art and filmmaking.
+This dialogue was an opportunity to hear about Kara Walker's process and their shared insights into their art making across the disciplines of visual art and filmmaking.

 This talk was co-presented with the Getty Museum's 'Getty Perspectives' series

 “…When I was trying to change myself into a figurative painter, I was more drawn to the rococo and the other damned souls of art history.” – John Currin

 Artist John Currin joins James Cuno, president and CEO of the J. Paul Getty Trust, discuss how traditional portraiture influenced Currin's modern interpretation of the form.
 Co-presented with The Broad's The Un-Private Collection art talk series and the Getty Museum's Getty Perspectives series, their conversation considered Currin's works in the Broad collections and classic European paintings and drawings in the Getty collection.